sourabhdesai/notedrop_backend/README.md

 		    success : false,
 		    message : {
 			    "message": (String Message Describing Error Here),
-			    "name": (String of the Error Name),
+			    "name"   : (String of the Error Name),
-			    "type": (String of the Object Type where the error occurred), "value": (String of the value the cause the error), "path": (String of the Path of the error)
+			    "type"   : (String of the Object Type where the error occurred), "value"  : (String of the value the cause the error), "path"   : (String of the Path of the error)
 		    }
 	    }